Brussels Griffon Dogs

 You won't need to exercise this dog very much since his 'generally busy' activity level - a carry over trait from his former "ratting" days, remains high, although he does enjoy a good romp out in the open.

-Ideal Space For Brussels Griffons
+Ideal Space For Griffons

 As you've no doubt concluded, the very small size of the Brussels Griffon makes it an ideal pet for small living quarters such as apartments or condos - even travel trailers.